back-2-95/azure-terraform/README.md

 - Backends cannot use Terraform variables; that’s why we provide backend.hcl files and pass them at init time.
 - Although we deploy Azure resources, using S3 for state is fully supported and keeps state external to the Azure subscription.
 - Keep backend.hcl values generic and do not commit credentials; authentication to AWS should come from your environment or configured profile.

+Managing common variables (owner tag, project, location)
+- Shared values are centralized in modules/common.
+- To set the owner tag for all environments, edit modules/common/main.tf and change the tags map default (owner = "<your-name-or-team>").
+- To override shared values per environment, you can pass variables to the common module in an env’s main.tf, e.g.: module "common" {
+    source  = "../../modules/common"
+    project = "myapp"
+    location = "northeurope"
+    tags = {
+      owner = "team-platform"
+    }
+  }
+- Environments currently consume module.common.project, module.common.location, and module.common.tags when invoking other modules, so changes in modules/common propagate automatically.

 Next steps (see TODO.md)
 - Add actual Terraform code for networking, AKS, MySQL Flexible Server, and ingress.